OVI / DUI Lawyer For Bexley, Ohio

 Depending on the agency which issued the ticket, a DUI/OVI case from the Bexley area may go to court in the Bexley Mayor’s Court or the Franklin County Municipal Court.
 In either court, the arraignment must be held within five business days.
 At the arraignment, you are given two options: (1) plead guilty or no contest; and (2) plead not guilty.
 If you plead guilty at the arraignment, you will be sentenced, and you will not be able to review the evidence and prepare a defense.
 If you plead not guilty, you will have the opportunity to obtain the prosecution’s evidence and present a defense.

-Shawn Dominy is an experienced DUI / OVI lawyer.
-He began practicing DUI / OVI defense in 1997, and he began proactively developing expertise in DUI / OVI in 2002.
+The Dominy Law Firm have experience with Bexley OVI / DUI cases.
+Shawn Dominy began practicing DUI/OVI defense in 1997, and he began proactively developing expertise in DUI/OVI in 2002.
 To do that, he joined the top organizations in the country for DUI defense and regularly attended their seminars.
 He also completed courses in field sobriety testing, forensic gas chromatography, and evidential alcohol testing.
-He now teaches DUI / OVI to other Ohio lawyers.
+He now teaches DUI/OVI to other Ohio lawyers, and he has mentored attorney Bryan Hawkins in DUI/OVI defense.

 More information about our firm is available our firm overview.
-Additional information is available about us in our client satisfaction and case results.
-If you have a DUI / OVI case in Bexley, or if you are a Bexley resident with a DUI / OVI case in another central Ohio court, you may arrange a free phone consultation with us by completing this contact form or by calling 614-717-1177.
+There is also information about the the firm's client satisfaction and case results.
+If you have a DUI / OVI case in Bexley, or if you are a Bexley resident with a DUI / OVI case in another central Ohio court, you may arrange a free phone consultation with the Dominy Law Firm by completing this contact form or by calling 614-717-1177.